 NRG Athletes Therapy Fitness offers physiotherapy for clients injured in the workplace.

 Have you been injured while at work and are now struggling with pain or limited mobility?
 No matter how many precautions a company may take, work injuries still occur.
 From strains and pulled muscles caused by heavy lifting to repetitive motion injuries in the office, every job has certain risks.
 Work presents unique opportunities to sustain an injury.
 You spend a lot of time at work, probably doing the same things many times per day.
-At NRG Athletes Therapy, we gladly accept Manitoba Public Insurance (MPI) and Worker’s Compensation Board (WBC).
+At NRG Athletes Therapy Fitness, we gladly accept Manitoba Public Insurance (MPI) and the Worker’s Compensation Board (WBC).
 If you’ve experienced a work-related injury, contact The Physio Studio to find out how physiotherapy can help get you on the road to recovery!

 What is a Work Injury?

 There are several specific types of injuries that you might get while at work.
 The following are a few of the most common injuries that can occur on the job.

 - Carpal Tunnel Syndrome – This involves the median nerve and results in weakness, numbness, or tingling in your hand.
 Almost anyone with a job that requires the repetitive use of their hands could get carpal tunnel syndrome. physiotherapy can provide effective relief for this particular condition.

 - Tendonitis – Tendonitis is another example of a work injury that can be caused by repetitive motions.
 Tendons sometimes become irritated and inflamed when you’re doing the same type of movements over and over again.
 The sooner you seek treatment for tendonitis, the more quickly you are likely to get relief.